 This paper sketches out the medium-term consequences of the pandemic for democratic governance around the world based on a comprehensive overview of current trends and evidence, providing possible scenarios for the future of democracy.

-The paper aims to broaden the understanding of the different tactics that countries and governments use to close democratic space.
-By doing this, we hope to contribute to a strategic framework for countering and preventing attacks on democratic space.
+The paper aims to broaden the understanding of the different tactics that countries and governments use to close democratic space, in the hope to contribute to a strategic framework for countering and preventing attacks on it.

 European support for democracy is at a crossroads.
 It is with these choices in mind that we embarked, 18 months ago, on a participatory review of European support for democracy.
 This has included several stand-alone papers on democracy support and one report.